 - The risk of strangulation in a femoral hernia is 22% at 3 months and 45% at 21 months.
 This is very much greater than for an inguinal hernia.

-- Around 60% of patients present in the emergency situation.
+- One study reported that 45.9% of patients present in the emergency situation.

 - If strangulation occurs, the lump will become red and tender as well as tense and irreducible.